Important in Crosshairs: Jumbo AP-Automatic Classic Calatrava

 The three-part 18K-case (36mm ex crown) with the exalted downward lugs and the characteristic concave flank (middle part) was made by Charles Dubois & Cie, LeLocle (Poincon de Maitre Hammer[170]) for AP and has the serialnumber 9'XXX and the movement-number is 61'XXX.
 36mm make it a back-then Jumbo / oversized case and it is still in good condition and has developed a fine red-hue patinae in the last 70y.
 The same orange- / red-tone is visible on the gold hands and indexes.
 And the dial comes with a even caramel-patina as well -- a stunning example finely aged with dignity.
 On the other side of the color-matching stingray-strap there is a solid gold AW-buckle complimenting the extraordinary ensemble.
 Beautiful.

-IMPORTANT TO KNOW: There is a discussion going on, whether this dial is original or it was re-printed somewhen in the last 70y.
-And I want to say it like that: First of all, I cannot guarantee one or the other.
+IMPORTANT TO KNOW: Is this dial original or was it re-printed somewhen in the last 70y?
+I want to answer like that: First of all, I cannot guarantee one or the other.
 But, I have no reason to assume it is not original.
 There is no obvious reason to assume it was reprinted.
 The crosshair, the brand-print and the doublesignature look all authentic to me.
 The applied indexes have a honey-gold hue and no signs of intervention.
-All this and the patinae of the dial gives me some reasons to assume the dial is original and 70y old as it is.
+All this and the patinae of the dial indicate it is original and 70y old as it is.
 And there is a big second reason to assume this is the reference, when it comes to cal2499 Audemars-dials: the majority of the cal2499-APs out there and especially the most visible ones are quite sure refurbished, cleaned and reprinted.
 And this leads to the fact, that there are a lot of negative examples and a few eventually (!) positive.
 But I cannot see another, for sure and guaranteed original cal2499-dial, that could be used for comparison and as a reference.
 Instead I see a lot of for-sure-negative examples: clean, white and refreshed.
 However, as this reference is not existent (ie. visible), I am assuming this is original.
 Can I guarantee that?
 No. But instead I can guarantee that a lot (most!) of cal2499-APs out there have a refurbished dial, while this one might be original.
-The rest I am leaving to the eye of the beholder.
+The rest I am leaving to the eye of the beholder but I am sure this is a historic and original important AP.